 What it is, is subversive.
 And that feels like "difficult," until you take a closer look, because it's not what we're used to.
-(Like saying that keeping track of fifty or sixty words that are used as slurs is really hard, and you should not have to remember anything more than the N word,"Kike," and a couple of others to be golden.
+(Like saying that keeping track of fifty or sixty words that are used as slurs is really hard, and you should not have to remember anything more than the N word and a couple of others to be golden.
 Meanwhile you've memorized The Holy Grail in its entirety including when the guy in the dungeon is clapping along to the song.)
-You literally only have to find out if an author is a woman OR transgender OR LGBTQ OR a person of color.
+You literally only have to find out if an author is a woman OR LGBTQIA+ OR a person of color.
 You only need ONE of those things.
 It is actually ridiculously easy.

 The point is to break out of your typical thinking and reading patterns and see what happens when you enjoy a diverse set of viewpoints for a sustained period.
 If that didn't involve some minor discomfort, ask yourself why you're reacting so powerfully to it.

 I could make up a reading list of Bujold, Cherryh, Morrison, and Butler that I could enjoy for a year without breaking a sweat.
 It might feel a little unfamiliar (which is the point), but it's not hard.